nakaone/library/underDev/Auth/devlog.md

 ## bugs

+- TypeError: Cannot read properties of undefined (reading 'embeds')
+- TypeError: this.markdown.content.embeds is not a function
 - TypeError: str.replace is not a function
-- TypeError: this.markdown.content.embeds is not a function

 ## その他ToDo